Facility Site ID: 575 Cleanup Site ID: 1910

 Cleanup activities at the Pasco Landfill began in the early 2000s, and significant work has been completed at several industrial waste zones and municipal solid waste disposal areas within the site.
 The responsible parties began the waste removal work in Zone A of the landfill in fall 2020 under Ecology’s oversight, with all drums removed by early June 2022.
 In total, about 23,500 tons of waste were safely removed and hauled to out-of-state facilities designed to dispose of hazardous materials.

 The drum removal work was done under a temporary structure with an air treatment system.
 Air quality was monitored during the cleanup action to ensure worker and community safety.
 After the waste was excavated, characterized, and separated by waste type, it was transported to disposal facilities in Grand View, Idaho, and Arlington, Oregon.

 The Zone A waste removal work is being followed by thermal treatment of the remaining contaminated soil located below the former drum repository.
-The thermal treatment system design is underway, and treatment is anticipated to begin in 2023.
+The thermal treatment system started up in April 2024 and will operate for about a year, depending on treatment efficiency.
+Learn more about thermal treatment in our May 3, 2024, blog post.

 Following thermal treatment, a final cover system will be placed on Zone A, and the site will continue to be restricted with fences, signs, and limitations on how the property is used.

 Groundwater monitoring and the maintenance of landfill covers will continue beyond the completion of active cleanup.
 The groundwater protection area around part of east Pasco will stay in place until Ecology determines it is no longer necessary.
-(Read our June 28 news release.)

 Cleanup timeline